AronSchulman/MMAtt-DTA/README.md

 ## Reproducing thesis results

-For reproducing the results in the thesis, we provide the following scripts:
+For reproducing some of the results in the thesis, we provide the following scripts:
 ```
 train.py
 tune.py